Marvellous-Codeworks/Homepage/docs/TGD/faq.md

 ### Is TGD compatible with Chromium browsers?

 The primary distribution channels are the **Chrome Web Store** and **Microsoft Edge Add-ons**.
-For other Chromium-based browsers (Brave, Vivaldi, etc.), installation and policy support varies — verify case by case.
+For other Chromium-based browsers (Brave, Vivaldi, etc.), installation and policy support varies, verify case by case.

 ### Is TGD free?
 Does it collect my data?